Updated: 02/2026

 DORS will not be the primary funder of any business enterprise.
 Principal funding will come from other sources, to include the individual, family members, bank loans, workers’ compensation or insurance settlements, Social Security work incentives, and other private or public sources.

-As part of business plan development, all individuals will thoroughly explore and obtain multiple funding sources, will share in the risk of starting a business and will ultimately assume the risk of owning a business.
-This includes individuals with $0.00 financial participation as determined through the
+- As part of Business Plan development, all individuals will thoroughly explore and obtain multiple funding sources, will share in the risk of starting a business and will ultimately assume the risk of owning a business.

-If the implementation of an approved business plan will require cash contribution by the individual, those monies will be placed in escrow or expended for the specific purpose prior to expenditure of any DORS funds for the business.
+- If the implementation of an approved Business Plan will require cash contribution by the individual, those monies will be placed in escrow or expended for specific purpose prior to expenditure of any DORS funds for the business.

-In situations where DORS financial support is necessary, financial support will be limited to assistance with purchase of specific goods and/or services according to an approved business plan and Individualized Plan for Employment (IPE).
-Financial assistance for goods and services related to the business typically will not exceed $15,000 and will not be provided in the form of cash.
+- In situations where DORS financial support is necessary, financial support will be limited to assistance with purchase of specific goods and/or services according to an approved Business Plan and Individualized Plan for Employment (IPE).
+Financial assistance for goods and services related to the business typically will not exceed $10,000 and will not be provided in the form of cash.
 DORS shall not provide funding for expenditures that have not been pre-approved in writing by a DORS official.

 1404 Terminology